Skip to Content

 Alternatives

-Another excellent reel to consider would be the Quantum Cabo PTSE which is going to have a similar price point at the Shimano Spheros SW but like the Shimano Spheros SW, it is going to be a truly sealed reel that will most likely stand the test of time much better than the Shimano Socorro SW.
-Read the full Quantum Cabo PTSE review HERE.
+Another excellent reel to consider is the Quantum Cabo PTSE, which will have a price point similar to the Shimano Spheros SW.
+Still, like the Shimano Spheros SW, it will be a truly sealed reel that will most likely stand the test of time much better than the Shimano Socorro SW.

-Daiwa has what is going to be a better bang for the buck in my opinion with their Daiwa BG SW Spinning Reel.
-To date, this is my favorite reels for the price that is capable of standing up top both harsh saltwater conditions as well as larger species of inshore and offshore fish.
-Read the full Daiwa BG SW Spinning Reel Review HERE
+In my opinion, Daiwa has what will be a better bang for the buck with their Daiwa BG SW Spinning Reel.
+To date, this is my favorite reel for the price because it can withstand harsh saltwater conditions and larger species of inshore and offshore fish.

 In Conclusion

-For my money, I am going to save a bit more and go for the Shimano Spheros SW at about 60% the price of the Socorrow SW.
+For my money, I will save a bit more and go for the Shimano Spheros SW at about 60% of the Socorrow SW price.
 Why?
-Because if I am going to be fishing for larger saltwater fish I want a reel that is designed for the saltwater and by that, I mean a reel that has corrosion resistant or sealed features.
+If I am fishing for larger saltwater fish, I want a reel designed for the saltwater; by that, I mean a reel with corrosion-resistant or sealed features.

 SHIMANO Socorro SW Heavy Duty Saltwater Fishing Reel | Amazon